Schmerb/stream-it/README.md

 ## Live [DEMO](https://schmerb.github.io/stream-it/)

+## Description
 Stream It is a search engine for users to find out exactly where and for how much they can currently stream a movie or tv show and view ratings as well as other useful information.
 It makes the process of searching for titles across multiple streaming platforms as easy as a few clicks.
-Provides lists of popular movies and tv shows and a discover content section to browse movies by genre.
+Provides lists of popular movies and tv shows and a discover content section to browse movies by genre as well as suggestions for similar movies and tv shows.
 Currently leverages about 340 sources.

+## Built With
+* HTML5
+* CSS3
+* JavaScript
+* jQuery
+  * Slick - Responsive carousel jQuery plugin